DangLin1214/p8105_hw3_dl3757/README.md

 # p8105_hw3_dl3757

-This is the repo for hw 3
+This is the repo for Homework 3